zorg-tech-industries/project-documentation/network-documentation/network-architecture.md

 ## Future Considerations

 One possible implementation we discussed but, did not have the time to put in place, was setting up a fallback server for the data server.
-So that when the Data server is backed up, a fallback server would have its volume updated to match.
+When the Data server is backed up, a fallback server would have its volume updated to match.
 Should the Data Server be taken down due to an attack, a lambda function would spin up the fallback to ensure continued availability of the data.

 Documentation written by: Marcus Nogueira